LABSN/tdtpy/docs/dsp_buffer.rst

     Tag indicating decimation factor.
 Used to compute sampling frequency of data stored in buffer: e.g. if circuit runs at 100 kHz, but you only sample every 25 cycles, the actual sampling frequency is 4 kHz.
+latch_trigger : {None, 1, 2, 3, 4}
+    The _c and _i (buffer cycle and buffer index) tags should be passed through a latch to avoid race conditions when reading these values as each read is a separate call.
+This indicates which software trigger is connected to the latch in the RPvdsEx circuit.
+    If None, no trigger will be fired.

 Additional Parameters
 ----------------------